Jacob Volhard

 Jacob Volhard (4 June 1834 - 14 January 1910) was the German chemist who discovered, together with his student Hugo Erdmann, the Volhard–Erdmann cyclization reaction.
 He was also responsible for the improvement of the Hell–Volhard–Zelinsky halogenation.

-From 1852 to 1855 he studied chemistry at the University of Giessen, and afterwards, furthered his education at the University of Heidelberg.
-For two years he worked as an assistant under Justus von Liebig at the University of Munich, and in 1860/61 studied with August Wilhelm von Hofmann in London.
-In 1863 he obtained his habilitation at Munich, where he subsequently became an associate professor.
+From 1852 to 1855 he studied chemistry at the University of Giessen, and afterwards, furthered his education at Heidelberg University.
+For two years he worked as an assistant under Justus von Liebig at the Ludwig-Maximilians-Universität München, and from 1860 to 1861 studied with August Wilhelm von Hofmann in London.
+In 1863, he obtained his habilitation at the Ludwig-Maximilians-Universität München, where he subsequently became an associate professor.
 In the meantime, he worked in the Institute of Plant Physiology at the Bavarian Academy of Sciences (1865–76).
-In 1879 he was named a professor of organic chemistry at the University of Erlangen, then in 1882 relocated to the University of Halle, where he served as a professor up until 1908.
+In 1879, he was named a professor of organic chemistry at the University of Erlangen, then in 1882 relocated to the University of Halle, where he served as a professor up until 1908.